AriFordsham/GHCWiki/type-functions-status.md

 1. Make the kind specification optional in family declarations.
 (How to do the representation in the data/newtype case is not entirely clear, as we use the presence of the kind signature at the moment to identify family declarations.)
 1. Parse and rename equality constraints in signatures.
 1. Defaults for associated type synonyms.
 (Having both a kind signature and vanilla synonym is problematic as in `RnNames.getLocalDeclBinders` its hard to see that not both of them are defining declarations, which leads to a multiple declarations error.
 Defaults are quite different from vanilla synonyms anyway, as they usually have tyvars on their rhs that do not occur on the lhs.)
+1. Import/export lists:

+  - We need to be able to write something like `GMapKey(GMap,empty)`.
+  - Export and import of data constructors declarated in `data instance`s.
+We should be able to use the same syntax for the entity specs as for closed data types, but the meaning is somewhat different.

 Done:

 - Parsing and renaming of kind signatures (toplevel and in classes).
-- Parsing and renaming of indexed types declarations (toplevel and in classes).
+- Parsing and renaming of indexed type declarations (toplevel and in classes).
 - Using new syntax with `family` and `instance` on top level.

 ## Type Checking